iWinston/typeorm-plus/README.md

 }
 ```

-And your domain logic will look like this:
+And your domain logic will look this way:

 ```typescript
 const user = new User();